Euricom/workshop-AI-tools/demos/js-react-10x-rules/.roo/rules/06_testing.md

 - Keep unit test files in the same directory as their corresponding source files, rather than in a separate `__tests__` directory.
 - Isolate dependencies by using mocking and stubbing where necessary.
 Prefer `vi.spyOn` over `vi.mock` for more targeted mocking.
 - DON'T run unit test with `pnpm test` or `npm run test`, it will required user input to continue.
 Use `pnpm run test:ci` instead for a single run.
-- Each test should be independent
-- Use descriptive test names
-- Clean up mocks between tests when not done automatically
-- After creating a unit test, test them by running `pnpm test:ci`
-- Limit the summary of changes.